jdougherty4/test/chapter2.md

 xp: 100
 ```

-In this chapter, we will cover how you can store data in a:
+In these exercises, we will cover how you can store data in a:

 - Vector
 - Matrix
 - Data frame

-A vector can store many elements of data, as long as all the data is the same type.
+A vector can store many elements of data, as long as all the data is of the same type.
 In R, a vector can be created with the c() function, which allows you to combine (or **concatinate**) many elements in one.
 For example, c(1,2,3) creates a vector with numbers from 1 to 3, seq(1,3) would give the same result.
+You can also use the : symbol to create vectors.
+For example, 1:10 creates a vector with the numbers 1 to 10.

-You can also create matrices in R using the matrix() function.
+You can create matrices in R using the matrix() function.
 Try pasting the below code in your Console.

 a <- matrix(1:12, nrow = 3, byrow = T)
 a

 Data frames are similar to matrices and the table structure in Excel.
 Each row represents a unique observation and each column represents a variable.
+Data frames are one of the most widely used data structure in R.

 `@instructions`
 Complete the code to run calculations on the different types of data.